nandiniraja348/Basic-Git-Commands/README.md

 The changes are successfully pushed to the remote repo.
 Go to Github and check that the file has dropped in.

 GIT PULL

+Made a change to check how the git pull --rebase works